 A business contract does not have to be in writing, but it is strongly advisable to have a clear, written agreement wherever possible.
 At a minimum, you should agree the main contract conditions in writing in a letter or email, to make your respective rights and responsibilities clear.
 Do this before any contract is entered into.

 Standard commercial contract terms (often called 'terms of business' and 'terms and conditions' or 'T&Cs') are usually appropriate where you sell goods or services that are the same (or very similar) every time.
 For bespoke products or services that vary according to the job to be undertaken - such as some building services or software developments - you may need to negotiate a separate written 'trading' contract for each transaction.

-Basic terms and conditions
+Basic business contract terms and conditions

 Terms and conditions for the sale of goods commonly allow a seller to retain ownership of the goods until payment has been made.
 This helps protect the seller - for example, if the customer fails to pay or becomes insolvent.

 There is a statutory right to claim interest on late payments, where both parties are businesses, but you can make specific provision for interest on late payment in your terms of business or other contract if you wish.
 You can't claim both, so if it's in the contract you can't claim the statutory interest as well.

 If you want to try to limit your liability for damage or losses caused by your goods or services in your terms of business or trading contract, you need to be careful.
 In some circumstances the law prohibits this, while in others it only allows you to do so if your limitations of liability are 'reasonable'.
 For example, you cannot exclude or limit liability for death or personal injury at all if it is caused by your negligence.